Practical implementation of Toffoli-based qubit rotation: Generic behavior through simulation

+That the noise also depends on the circuit size is natural and already visible in Figure~\ref{fig:ExactAnglesProb}.
+For a given rotation angle, the noise will vary with the maximum value of $n$ used, at least if $k$ does not contain zeros in its least significant bits.
+We illustrate this here using the probability of successfully applying the $T=R_{\pi/4}$ gate in some simulated runs, similarly to what was done above.
+The algorithm probability of applying a $T^*$ rotation at different $n$ values and different $\delta$ values is shown in Figure ~\ref{fig:PlotSimProb}.

-Let us first look at the probability of applying $T^*$, see Figure \ref{fig:PlotSimProb}.
-We abbreviate the probability of a per-qubit depolarizing error as $\delta$; though somewhat difficult to tell from the plot, $\delta = 0$ gives outcomes in excellent accordance with theoretical predictions.
-As expected given the increasing gate depth and number of measurements necessary as $n$ increases, increasing $\delta$ leads to decreasing probability of success.
-Even so, at $\delta = 0.01$, we still have probability (close to) $1/2$ of applying $T^*$.
+For an $R_{\pi/4}$ rotation, the value $\tan(\theta/2)$ is irrational so there will be a rounding error for all $n$; however, the rounding procedure gives a 0 in the least significant bit of $k$ for $n=3$, $n=9$, $n=10$, $n=11$, and $n=12$, for example, so will reduce the circuit size in those cases.
+We therefore plot data only to $n=8$.
+Although somewhat difficult to tell from the plot, $\delta = 0$ gives outcomes in excellent accordance with theoretical predictions.
+As expected from the increasing gate depth and number of measurements necessary as $n$ increases, increasing $\delta$ leads to decreasing probability of success.
+Even so, at $\delta = 0.01$, we still have probability (close to) $1/2$ of applying a $T^*$ rotation.

-Comparing the theoretical predictions with the simulations at the different $\delta$ values we find that the latter are proportional to the ideal prediction, but with an additional exponential dependence on the number of ancillas $n$.
+Comparing the theoretical predictions with the simulations at the different $\delta$ values, we find that the latter are proportional to the ideal prediction, but with an additional exponential dependence on the number of ancillas~$n$.
 For $n\ge4$, the simulated curves at nonzero $\delta$ are all close to

 see the dotted lines in Figure~\ref{fig:PlotSimProb}.
-The case $n=2$ (and $n=3$) do not follow this pattern, one possible reason for this is that there are no ancillas internal to the comparator with $k$, which likely gives a different error propagation.
+The case $n=2$ (and $n=3$) do not follow this pattern.
+One possible reason for this is that there are no ancillas internal to the comparator with $k$, which likely gives a different error propagation.
 Equation (\ref{eq:exponential}) suggests that the simulations behave as if all the errors change only controlling ancilla measurement outcomes from 0 into 1, independently with equal probability $c_\delta$ for each controlling ancilla.
-The values used in Figure~\ref{fig:PlotSimProb} are $c_{0.01}=0.02925$, $c_{0.05}=0.13280$ and $c_{0.1}=0.23788$, all of which are close to $3\delta$ or actually closer to $3\delta(1-\delta)^2+\delta^3$ (with values 0.02940, 0.13550, and 0.24400), the probability that a single qubit has three independent random errors with an odd number of inversions.
-These are only observations at this point and we have not been able to verify the nature of the underlying behavior.
-Unfortunately also the used simulation toolkit does not offer further insight here.
+The values used in Figure~\ref{fig:PlotSimProb} are $c_{0.01}=0.02925$, $c_{0.05}=0.13280$ and $c_{0.1}=0.23788$, all of which are close to $3\delta$ or actually closer to $3\delta(1-\delta)^2+\delta^3$ (with values 0.02940, 0.13550, and 0.24400), the probability of an odd number of single qubit errors in a Toffoli gate.
+The exponent corresponds to the number of Toffoli gates, so this would indicate that Toffoli errors dominate the noise, which corresponds to our expectations given the circuit layout.